 If you have never made a loaf of bread before, let me give you a few suggestions:

-- Make sure and proof your dough, this means give it a rise.
+Make sure and proof your dough.
 You will do this twice in this recipe.
 Once is the first rise (bulk rise), then the second is after your loaf is formed.
 I like to let mine double both times.

 More Bread Recipes

-If you like this loaf and are looking for other recipe, let me share a few of my favorites:
+If you like this loaf and are looking for other recipes, let me share a few of my favorites:

 - I love using sprouted wheat flour, with it I make this awesome Sprouted Wheat Bread.

 - This Multigrain Loaf is one of my all-time favorite loaves, tt is so delicious!

 - If you are looking for a quick bread, how about this Jalapeno Cheddar Skillet Cornbread?